 Office 365 provides a corporate-grade business environment for small companies and increased infrastructure flexibility for businesses with on-premises servers.
 We are going to cover Office 365 infrastructure basics, discuss whether built-in data protection tools cover all your backup needs, and how to back up Office 365 in more convenient ways.
 Continue reading

-In this article, we will overview the way to backup Microsoft SQL Database straight to Microsoft Azure.
-That might be helpful for both, backup and disaster recovery procedures.
-You will learn how to configure database backup to the cloud and how to implement a disaster recovery solution, using Azure VM instances and how to back up SQL Server databases to the Azure SQL database service.
+In this article, we will provide an overview of methods for backing up Microsoft SQL Server databases to Microsoft Azure.
+This information is helpful for both backup and disaster recovery procedures.
+You will learn how to configure database backup to the cloud, how to implement a disaster recovery solution using Azure VM instances and how to back up SQL Server databases to the Azure SQL database service.

 All of the major public clouds offer identity and access management (IAM) tools.
 The exact nature of the various cloud IAM tools varies, however.
 So do their names.
 This article clarifies that issue by comparing the identity and access management tools and frameworks associated with each of the three major public clouds -- AWS, Azure, and Google.
 Continue reading